alexmulligan/sdexbot/README.md

   - logger.py - contains a Logger class which can be used to log trades; most useful as a handler when listening to a trading stream from your bot account

-  - data_utils.py - contains functions to do things like: get historical data, calculate moving averages, etc.
+  - data_utils.py - contains functions to do things like: get best ask/bid, get historical data, calculate moving averages, etc.

-  - other
+  - listener.py - a file meant to be run as a program which listens to a Stellar account for trades, and then logs them

+  - listener_test.py - a file meant to be run as a program which makes trades using the trader class; meant for testing the listener.py program

 <br><br>
 Thanks for checking out my project!
 Hope you'll find it interesting or useful.
 Feel free to fork it or use it yourself or anything else.